- id: The id of a new scenario configuration to be created. This id is mandatory and must be a unique and valid Python identifier.

 In this small example, we create a scenario configuration

 ScenarioConfig from a pipeline configuration with a

 WEEKLY frequency.
-When scenarios (entities) do get created using the scenario configuration above, they will be
+When scenarios (entities) get instantiated using the scenario configuration above, they will be

-associated to a Cycle corresponding to their creation date.
-See documentation on
+associated with a Cycle corresponding to their creation date.
+See the documentation on

 Scenario and cycle management.